LIMITED TIME OFFER

 Establishing whether your surveying dumpy level has an error is important to ensure you can accurately set survey levels on your construction site.

 In this guide, we will show you how to check your dumpy level instrument for height errors using a two peg test.
+We have assumed that you have a basic understanding of how a dumpy level works, if you don’t, read our dumpy level guide here.

 We have also provided a free to use, online, two peg test calculators.